jihyunk1114/Bayes.Probit.GT/README.md

 - Can be used for various group testing methodologies such as master pooling, Dorfman testing, and array testing.
 - For Dorfman and array testing, it can also estimate the unknown array accuracies.

-Basic simulation code is available in the `sample.R` file.
+Basic simulation code is available in the `Simulate.R` file.

 ## Table of Contents